New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: ACKNOWLEDGEMENT

-We would like to thank Dr. Shih-Yuin Lin, Dr. Chung-Hsien Chou, Dr. Jen-Tsung Hsiang and Dr. Ron-Chou Hsieh for helpful discussions, the encouragement and help from Professor Bei-Lok Hu and Professor Kin-Wang Ng.
-Special thanks for Dr. Shih-Yuin Lin for providing some detailed notes about the calculations of the two-point functions.
-This work is supported in part by the Ministry of Science and Technology, Taiwan under Grants No. MOST $106$-$2811$-M-$108$-$006$ and Grants No. MOST $109$-$2112$-M-$001$-$003$.
+We would like to thank Dr. Shih-Yuin Lin, Dr. Chung-Hsien Chou, Dr. Jen-Tsung Hsiang and Dr. Ron-Chou Hsieh for helpful discussions, and Professor Bei-Lok Hu and Professor Kin-Wang Ng for the encouragement and help.
+Special thanks are given to Dr. Shih-Yuin Lin for providing some detailed notes about the calculations of the two-point functions.
+This work is supported in part by the Ministry of Science and Technology, Taiwan under Grants No. MOST $106$-$2811$-M-$108$-$006$ and No. MOST $109$-$2112$-M-$001$-$003$.

-\section{APPENDIX A: Quantization}
+\section{APPENDIX A: QUANTIZATION}